linode/docs/docs/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer.md

     **Response:** `http://192.168.3.105/teams/~example/wiki/PracticeSchedule/`

 10. For most conventional proxy setups, you will also want to add a `proxy_redirect` specification to your `location` directive blocks.
-This directive rewrites the HTTP headers that nginx receives from the proxied server to make them appear as if they were generated by the nginx server.
-Here's the `location` block:
+This directive rewrites the HTTP headers that nginx receives from the proxy server to make them appear as if they were generated by the nginx server.

     {: .file-excerpt }
     example.com.vhost proxy location directive